OH-Blog Logo

 • Baked potato topped with veggies and cottage cheese (or try it with sautéed spinach and leeks!)

-• Black beans and brown rice (try adding chipotle peppers!)
+• Black beans and brown rice (try adding chipotle peppers for an extra kick!)

-• Salad with canned tuna or salmon or beans (add your own homemade salad dressing!)
+• Salad with canned tuna, salmon or beans (add your own homemade salad dressing!)

-• Whole grain quesadillas with beans and cheese (or try it with kraut!)
+• Whole grain quesadillas with beans, bell peppers and cheese (or try it with kraut!)

 • Chicken breast and vegetable stir fry (up the flavor with a coconut-lime marinade!)

 No matter the size of your kitchen, your cooking ability or your healthy-eating habits, it’s all about creating a space that’s right for you and your individual wellness goals.
 If you’re feeling intimidated, take it slow!
-Incorporating vegetables or adding a side salad to your existing meals instead of trying to change your entire diet is a great way to put yourself in a healthy mindset.
+You don’t have to change your entire diet all at once.
+Try incorporating an extra serving of vegetables or cooking with a healthy fat like olive oil to help get in a healthy mindset.

 Need some more healthy recipe ideas?
 We’ve got you covered.